dotnet/runtime/docs/design/features/objc-interop.md

 The mapping between an Objective-C [`id`](https://developer.apple.com/documentation/objectivec/id) and a .NET `object` is of the upmost importance.
 Aside from issues around inefficient memory usage, the ability to know a .NET `object`'s true self is relied upon in many important scenarios (e.g. Key in a `Dictionary<K,V>`).

 Ensuring a robust mapping between these concepts can be handled more efficiently within a runtime implementation.
 This necessitates the ability for the consumer to register a pair (`id` and `object`) and whenever asked for one, the other can be returned.
+The identity mapping here also influences the subsequent design of how references and lifetime is handled (i.e. strong and weak references between Objective-C and managed objects).

 **Lifetime**